Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/aie_qrd.rst

 .. math::
             A = Q R

 There are several methods to compute the QR decomposition, such as by means of the Gram-Schmidt process, Householder transformations, or Given rotations.
 Each has a number of advantages and disadvantages.
-For more details, refer to `QR_decomposition <https://en.wikipedia.org/wiki/QR_decomposition>`_.

 Given rotations are used in the design.